Shows the options to select a backup as the clone source for cloning Autonomous Database.

 - Choose network access

-See Configure Access Control Lists for an Existing Autonomous Database Instance for more information.
+See Configure Access Control Lists When You Provision or Clone an Instance for more information.

 This option assigns a private endpoint, private IP, and hostname to your database.
 Specifying this option allows traffic only from the VCN you specify; access to the database from all public IPs or VCNs is blocked.
 This allows you to define security rules, ingress/egress, at the Network Security Group (NSG) level and to control traffic to your Autonomous Database.